 - One additional credit of a non-AP social studies course.
-In freshman year, you take Design & Tech, meaning that you need an extra social studies course.
 Courses that fill the requirement are below.

 - Semester courses (½ credit): Ethical Leadership, 20th Century World History, Psychology: Brain and Behavior, Inquiry into Ideas, Religious Studies, Anthropology Studies, America and the World Since 1989, Law and Society.
 (All of these courses save for Ancient Civ are not open for incoming freshmen.

 - Year-long courses (1 credit): World History/Geography 1, US VA History (only junior year), African American History (note that this is not weighted as an honors class).

 - One credit of Economics and Personal Finance.
 This is an online course that you can register for during the summer and during the school year.
 AP Macro/Micro also meets this requirement.

 - One credit of CS before junior year.
 You need to take one CS course before junior year.
 This will likely be Foundations or Accelerated Foundations, and you have the option of taking it in the summer.
 Contrary to popular belief, you do not have to take CS freshman year.
 There are many people who take Foundations CS over the summer or in sophomore year.

 - One credit of AP Calculus AB or BC.
 You will likely meet this requirement.

 - One credit of a Fine Art/CTE or fourth world language.
 Orchestra meets this requirement.